-As we pack our bags and get ready for INTERMAT 2018 in Paris, it’s a good time to take a step back and think about the wider challenges that the heavy equipment industry will be discussing at the exhibition.
+As we pack our bags and get ready for INTERMAT 2018 in Paris, it’s a good time to take a step back and think about heavy equipment telematics and the current industry.

 At first glance, the industry trends look healthy.
 Average annual growth in the global construction market is set to reach an estimated US$17.5 trillion by 2030.
 This brings with it many opportunities but also a host of challenges for heavy equipment OEMs, fleet owners and rental companies.
 In every region of the world, the construction industry needs to deliver on ambitious and far-reaching development objectives – increasing urbanisation, the expansion of city regions, energy infrastructure and environmental protection.